-DIY: How to bend aluminium the easy way with a home made brake and a few tricks If you have ever been into electronics in any particular way the problem often arises at the end of a project the enclosure “What the hell am i going to put all this in !
+DIY: How to bend aluminium the easy way with a home made brake and a few tricks.
+If you have ever been into electronics in any particular way the problem often arises at the end of a project the enclosure “What the hell am i going to put all this in !

-Making Springs: Part 2 Making Springs on the Small Lathe Part 2: Compression springs This article deals with making small springs using a metal lathe.
+Making Springs: Part 2.
+Making Springs on the Small Lathe Part 2: Compression springs This article deals with making small springs using a metal lathe.

 It’s really useful as an alternative or substitute for more expensive and harder to find laser engravable laminates like SureLase.
 The product we use at work for laser engraved signs on products we ship, SureLase, gives great results, is super easy to use and available in a large range of colours.
 Its downside for non-commercial users is its price and the fact that you have to buy a large 1 x 1.5m sheet.
 It’s also not as versatile as a plain piece of 3mm acrylic, you can’t make other parts out of it since that’d be a waste.

+How to Make an Inexpensive Wi-Fi Radio With an Asus Router and USB Sound Card.
 Asciimation » Blog Archives » A steampunk record player.
 November 30th, 2010 I finally finished off the last few details on the steam powered record player and gave it the first full test on live steam!

 The company works with mechatronics based on a new and patented technology for electromechanical linear actuators.
 The first commercial product is the KATAKA 400 actuator.
 A video of the KATAKA 400 actuator in action can be viewed on YouTube.
 KATAKA’s technology has enabled the production of new compact linear actuators never seen before.
 These give engineers and designers new opportunities for redesigning existing products as well as designing new and innovative products.

 Eleonore Deco.
 Imprimante 3D.
-Build the LASER SPY DEVICE - Page 1 of 18 Build the long range Laser Spy system The Laser Spy System is considered by many to be the Holy Grail of high tech spy devices because it can give the user the ability to listen in on conversations that take place in a distant building without having to install a bug or transmitter at the location.
+Build the LASER SPY DEVICE - Page 1 of 18.
+Build the long range Laser Spy system The Laser Spy System is considered by many to be the Holy Grail of high tech spy devices because it can give the user the ability to listen in on conversations that take place in a distant building without having to install a bug or transmitter at the location.